JackyCCK2126/Melon-Translate/README.md

 # Introduction
-Melon translate is a powerful translator for computer screen.\
+Melon translate is a powerful translator for computer screen.
-- Translate anywhere you want.\
+- Translate anywhere you want.
 - Drag the screen to scan and translate in seconds.
 > ### [Downloads](https://github.com/JackyCCK2126/Melon-Translate/releases)

 ## What's different from others?
-- Tidy & Modern UI
+1. Tidy & Modern UI
+2. Headless (Not occupying screen space, set it and forget it)
-- Quick
+3. Accurate + Quick
-- Less memory consumption
-- Tiny
-- Accurate enough
-- Free
+4. Low Memory Consumption
-- Private
+5. Private
-- Efficient
+6. Free

 # Demo Video